 One CIA document marked “Secret Eyes Only” follows American government plots to assassinate Cuban leader Fidel Castro, including one that involved the use of “the criminal underworld with contacts inside Cuba.”

-Several new FBI files were also released, reporting on the bureau’s efforts to investigate major mafia figures and showing how the FBI kept regular tabs on anti-Castro groups operating in Florida and Puerto Rico in the 1960s.
-These particular FBI reports could be of value to historians researching counterespionage during the Cold War.
+Several FBI files were also released, reporting on the bureau’s efforts to investigate major mafia figures and showing how the FBI kept regular tabs on anti-Castro groups operating in Florida and Puerto Rico in the 1960s.

 In 1992, Congress passed the John F. Kennedy Assassination Records Collection Act, which requires all previously withheld documents surrounding the assassination to be released by October 2017.
 More than 90% of these records have now been publicly released, but 520 documents are still fully withheld from the public.
 The majority of these withheld documents are tax records, including Lee Harvey Oswald’s tax returns.
-The remaining files are set to be released on December 15, 2022.
+The remaining files were released on December 15, 2022.